The questionnaire will help us to decide where to focus our development power next.

 And this is how Tutanota looks like today.

 Since the start, Tutanota has been supported by an amazing community, who help us to grow our team independent from big investor’s money by upgrading to Premium, who help us to translate Tutanota into over 30 languages and who spread the word about why privacy matters and why we all have to fight for it!

-In the last couple of years, we have grown our team to eight people of which six are developers.
+In the last couple of years, we have grown our team to nine people of which seven are developers.
 Your support has made Tutanota a true success and has enabled us to immensely improve your secure email and calendar service.
 The last two years have seen some of the greatest improvements so far: